hokus15/pioniq/README.md

 "eps":20.21,"epc":38.25}
 ```

 If you are not getting GPS coordinates something may be wrong.
-Please google for some information.
+Please google for some troubleshooting.

 ### Wiring